Random-World-Studio/Dark-Echo-for-Linux/docs/Dark Echo.md

 Map file consists of apex structs.
 The maps must ensure that all the apexes will enclose some closed figures. the struct has members as follows:
-1. identifer : int
+1. identifier : int
 2. coordinate : `[float, float]`
 3. adjactApex : `[int, int]`
-    adjactApex[0] is the last apex' identifer, sdjact[1] is the next apex's identifer
+    adjactApex[0] is the last apex's identifier, adjact[1] is the next apex's identifier
 4. arcEnable : `bool`
     this enables items 5 6 and 7
 5. center : `float`